Guide

 How panels and standing offers work

-Panels are one of the best opportunities in government procurement, but they are often misunderstood.
-Here is how the process works from start to finish.
+Panels can be valuable in government procurement, but they are often misunderstood.
+Here is how the process commonly works.

 Step 1: The agency runs a competitive selection process

 They publish the panel opportunity on the relevant portal.
 You apply with your capability statement, experience, qualifications, and pricing structure.
-The agency evaluates all applications and selects a group of approved suppliers, typically 5 to 15 businesses depending on the scope.
+The agency evaluates all applications and selects a group of approved suppliers.
+The number depends on the scope, buyer, category, and panel rules.

 Step 2: You are on the panel for a fixed term